13: Vacuity

 He was clambering over the top as the reply came, so the voice didn’t reveal what his eyes couldn’t already see.

-“I need you to track her, or – I’ll just kill you.
-Hi, N,” V said.
+“I need you to track her, or— I’ll just kill you.
+Hi, N~” V said.
 Taller than the workers, wings outstretched behind her.
-She was fed enough (N made sure of it) to stay warm and clear, so she must’ve kept her emissions shielded to not spook the workers?
+She was well-fed enough (N had made sure of it) to stay warm & clear, so she must’ve kept her emissions shielded so as not to spook the workers?

 The white-haired girl stole his focus, but they had company.